rtshkmr/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all clients using the `client list` command.
 Multiple clients in the list.

    1. Test case: `client delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+Timestamp in the results display is updated.

    1. Test case: `client delete 0`<br>
       Expected: No client is deleted.
 Error details shown in the status message.
-Status bar remains the same.
+Results display remains the same.

    1. Other incorrect delete commands to try: `client delete`, `client delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix C: Effort**

-With an estimate value of **100** to be the level of effort required to develop **AB3**, we would place the effort required to deliver the current version of **TBM** at **205**.
+With an estimate value of **100** to be the level of effort required to develop **AB3**, we would place the effort required to deliver the current version of ****_TBM_**** at **205**.

 Major changes are changes that required a significant amount of effort (an estimate minimum of 68 man-hours per change) from the team to coordinate, plan, implement, review, and optimize, while minor changes are changes that required a moderate amount of effort (an estimated minimum of 20 man-hours per change).